Topologies on the future causal completion: The topology

 {\em Metrizability} has been shown in Th. \ref{TFAE}.
 If $X$ is locally arcwise connected, w.l.o.g. consider a precompact neighborhood $U$ at $\partial^+ X $ contained in some $I^+(q)$.

-The {\em assertion on $\underline{IP} (X)$} follows directly from the fact that $\tau_+$ is causally simple and as causal simplicity implies strong causality as shown in Theorem \ref{CSimpliesSC}, Items 3 and 4.
+The {\em assertion on $\underline{IP} (X)$} follows directly from the last assertion (local chr. convexity) in Th. \ref{CSimpliesSC} and chr. denseness.

-\begin{Lemma} In a well-behaved strongly causal chr. space $X$, every causal chain $c$ in a compact subset has an endpoint $p_c$, i.e. with $I^-(p_c) = I^-(c) $. \end{Lemma}
+\begin{Lemma}[Non-imprisonment] In a well-behaved locally chr. convex chr. space $X$, every chr. chain $c$ in a compact subset has an endpoint $p_c$, i.e. with $I^-(p_c) = I^-(c) $. \end{Lemma}

 \V {\bf Proof of the lemma}.
-There is a causally convex neighborhood basis, by which one shows easily that an accumulation point is actually a limit (as each chr. chain cannot leave and re-enter a causally convex set).
+The causal sandwich principle of Th. \ref{CSimpliesSC} implies that in the full subset $\underline{X}$ there is a chr. convex neighborhood basis (i.e., $\underline{X} $ is locally causally convex), by which one shows easily that an accumulation point is actually a limit (as each chr. chain cannot leave and re-enter a chronologically convex set).

-\begin{Lemma}[Continuity of $i_X$] Any sequence $x: \N \rightarrow X$ that $\tau$-converges to $x_\infty \in X$ also converges to $x_\infty$ in $IP^{-1} (\tau_+)$. \end{Lemma}
+\begin{Lemma}[Continuity of $i_X$] Any sequence $x: \N \rightarrow X$ that $\tau$-converges to $x_\infty \in X$ also converges to $x_\infty$ in $i_X^*(\tau_+)$. \end{Lemma}